bekahsealey/specia-child/README.md

 ### Install Specia Theme
 * Log in to the Administration panel by navigating to **your-website-address**/wp-admin in your browser
 * Click "Appearance" -> "Themes" on the left sidebar
+* Click "Upload Themes" button, to the right of the title "Add Themes"
-* Click "Add New" button, to the right of the title "Themes"
+* Click "Upload Themes" button, to the right of the title "Add Themes"
-* Enter *Specia* in the "Search themes..." box
+* Click "Browse", then navigate to your desktop or downloads folder
-* Hover or select the Specia theme and click Install
+* Select the specia.zip file and click "Open"
+* Click "Install Now"
-* After installation completes, select "Return to theme installer"
+* After installation completes, select "Return to Themes Page"

 ### Install Specia Child Theme
 * If you are not on the "Add Themes" page, repeat the first three steps of the Install Special Theme guide above.